faizanali49/Urdu-Sign-Language-Translator---Real-Time-Hand-Gesture-Recognition-System/README.md

 ---

-## The Complete Project with code is available on request
+## The Complete Project with code is freely available
 ```
 https://github.com/faizanali49
 ```